vivaposi/Udacity-Data-Engineering/README.md

 These are the prerequisites to run the program.

 * python 3.7 (or higher)
-* AWS account
+* AWS Account
 * AWS EMR

 ### How to run

-1. Edit the `dl.cfg` config file with corresponding AWS Access Key and Secret Key information
+1. Edit the `dl.cfg` config file with corresponding Access Key and Secret Key information

 2. Run ETL process